alexlya/C-Notes/notes.md

 5. Command-line arguments

 So, config info that is read later overrides config info that was read previously.
 For example, config settings in user secrets override settings in `appsettings.json`.

+## Middleware in ASP.NET Core

+In ASP.NET _middleware_ is a piece of software that can handle an HTTP request or response.

+For example, we can have a piece of middleware component that can handle authentication, another one to handle errors, another one to server static files (css, js, images, etc.).
+It is these middleware component that we use to set up a request processing pipeline.
+It is this pipeline that determines how our request is processed.
+Request pipeline is configured as part of the application startup by `Configure` method that is present in startup class.

+Middleware components are executed in the order that they are added to the pipeline.
+Care should be taken to add middleware in the right order, otherwise application may not function as expected.

+You can add as many or as few middleware components to the pipeline.

+Middleware component:
+- may simply pass request to the next middleware component in pipeline
+- may do _some_ processing and then pass request to the next component in pipeline
+- may handle the request and short-circuit the pipeline
+- may process outgoing response
+- are executed in the order they are added to the pipeline